thin-edge/thin-edge.io_examples/CONTRIBUTING.md

 ## Signing the CONTRIBUTOR LICENSE AGREEMENT

-Each Contribution to Software AG's Open Source Projects must be accompanied by a sign-off indicating acceptance of current version of the CONTRIBUTOR LICENSE AGREEMENT, which is derived from the Apache Foundation's Individual Contributor License Agreement, sign-off time stamp relates to corresponding version of the CONTRIBUTOR LICENSE AGREEMENT maintained here on GitHub as well.
+Each Contribution to Cumulocity GmbH's Open Source Projects must be accompanied by a sign-off indicating acceptance of current version of the CONTRIBUTOR LICENSE AGREEMENT, which is derived from the Apache Foundation's Individual Contributor License Agreement, sign-off time stamp relates to corresponding version of the CONTRIBUTOR LICENSE AGREEMENT maintained here on GitHub as well.
 Sign-Off and acceptance of the CONTRIBUTOR LICENSE AGREEMENT is declared by using  the option "-s" in

 > git commit -s